alishersadikov/blog-site/src/content/posts/2023-03-16-google-cloud-certification-exams-tips.md

 * I was told my file would be sent to Google for final review and Google would reach out with the official outcome.
 * I got an email from Google in 2 days after the exam.
 Too bad there was no free swag...
 But I heard Pro level exams come with swag.

-H﻿ope this info helps and good luck in your cloud certification exams!
+I﻿ hope this info helps and good luck in your cloud certification exams!
+All opinions are my own and also keep in mind, this ecosystem keeps constantly changing so both Google Cloud exams and the proctoring details can change rapidly.

+I﻿n conclusion, (associate level) certifications are good in getting a comprehensive surface-level understanding of the topics.
+But really, nothing replaces real, hands-on, production-level experience you gain while implementing certain things in the cloud environments.